keepthrifty/keepthrifty.github.io/_posts/2016-10-31-moneysmart-family-system-review.md

 This system isn't dependent on perfect parents - it's dependent on loving parents that truly want the best for their kids.

-{% capture tweet-text %}The MoneySmart Family System goes against much of what we are pressured to do as parents every day{% endcapture %}
+{% include tweet-link.html tweet-text="The MoneySmart Family System goes against much of what we are pressured to do as parents every day" %}

-{% include tweet-link.html %}

 Aren't we supposed to give our kids more than we had (toys, clothes, etc)?